 This was a 255% increase.
-This is believed to have happened because the availability of the drug increased.
+This is believed to have happened due to the increased availability of this drug.

+The statistics show that buprenorphine use is a double-edged sword.
 This is a problem that experts aren’t exactly sure how to solve.
-On one hand, this medication is working well for so many people who need to recover from opioid addiction.
+On one hand, this medication is working well for many people who need to recover from opioid addiction.
 On the other hand, it’s causing an increase in opioid addiction.
 It continues to be an ongoing issue, and most likely will for years to come.

-Sometimes people don’t tolerate Suboxone as well as Buprenorphine.
-In these cases, a patient can be switched back.
+Sometimes people don’t tolerate Suboxone as well as other forms of buprenorphine.
+In these cases, a patient can switch to another type of this medication.
 When they’re taking this drug long-term, the addictive potential is there.